Estate planning is the process of anticipating and arranging your estate during your lifetime, for its management and disposal once you die.

 In the face of this, it is incredible that some 60 per cent of the UK adult population haven’t made a will.
 Most of these are among younger people, but 35 per cent of those approaching or beyond retirement age also have no will.

 You can reduce the liability by making a gift of money.
-Depending on how soon you die after the gift is made determines whether it is liable to inheritance tax and at what rate.
+Depending on how soon you die after the gift is made will determine whether it is liable to inheritance tax, and at what rate.